 Take four simple steps to become better prepared

-This year’s theme is “Be Emergency Ready.”
+This year’s theme was “Be Emergency Ready.”
 Emergency Preparedness Week is an opportunity to encourage Canadians to take concrete actions to be better prepared to protect themselves and their families during emergencies.

 1. Build a Kit